Have you ever seen something you wanted so badly you nearly (or actually) shouted “SHUT UP AND TAKE MY MONEY!”?

-The phrase “Shut up and take my money!” may have come from a cartoon, but it’s not a myth.
-“Shut Up Money” (SU$ for short!) has happened to me and I’ve watched it happen to my students & my friends.
-It’s unbelievably life-affirming and awesome, when somebody wants to give you their money even more than you want to take it.
+I’ve watched this happen to my students & my friends.
+It’s unbelievably life-affirming and awesome, when somebody wants to give you their money even before you are ready to take it.
 It’s an act of faith.

-I’d say it’s “magical,” but in fact it’s something that comes from having & applying the right process for pitching.
+I’d say it’s “magical,” but in fact, it’s something that comes predictably and repeatably from having & applying the right process for pitching your products.

 That’s the power of a good pitch.